ColorCote ® MagnaFlow™ X

 For further details refer to the MRM Code of Practice.

 Where sealed joints are required, use only neutral cure silicon rubber sealant, together with mechanical fasteners, such as aluminium rivets.
 Do not solder or weld ColorCote® products.

-Contaminants should be removed by water blasting or mechanical washing with water and a soft nylon brush for best results at least every 6 months, or more frequently if contaminant buildup keeps occuring.
+Contaminants should be removed by water blasting or mechanical washing with water and a soft nylon brush for best results at least every 6 months, or more frequently if contaminant build-up keeps occurring.

 Do not use a pitch less than 3° to avoid ponding and premature degradation of the coating system.